plvmedia/guide/h.bwxncdkp2zp3.md

 ### Crew

 *   For you crew you should have 4-5 people to properly run filming but at the very minimum you need 2-3 check operation for tasks needed filled

 *   Normally you should have one person taking photos, one running videos, one person as the director, and there should be two people for pit crew

 *   If you have a smaller crew I recommend there be one person in the studio running photos and videos,
-*   one person as pit crew, and the producer to split between the two and help where needed
+*   One person as pit crew, and the producer to split between the two and help where needed

 Operation
 ---------